jaytoday/PQ/readme.markdown

   On the development server, this is as easy as clicking the "Sign in as Administrator" checkbox.

 * Offline Development

-  To make it convenient to develop while offline, you can click "convenience" at the login screen.
+  For convenience while developing offline, you can click "convenience" at the login screen. (zing!)

   You can then enter your UID as an argument, like __"http://localhost:8080/dev/admin?shortcut=login&uid=myusername"__